kounalem/The-movie-database/docs/architecture.md

 There is a core module for each layer that defines general use functions.

+### App module

+The module responsible for navigating to the different screens, for connecting things.

 ### Presentation Layer

 The presentation layer contains all the logic for showing a user a screen.
 The presentation layer